-The Historical Heart of Ostrava
+Historical centre of Ostrava

-The banking palaces and luxury flats on Nádražní třída Avenue gives proof of the city’s prosperity during the Industrial Revolution.
-Further evidence of Ostrava’s expansion is embodied through the Cathedral of the Divine Saviour, which was built to satisfy the needs of the growing population.
-A gem of Art Nouveau architecture stands just a short distance away.
-It can be found in Husův sady gardens, near the Evangelical Church of Christ.
-The unique Art Nouveau villa belonged to the secretary of the Emperor Ferdinand Northern Railway.
+Proof of prosperity during the Industrial Revolution are the banking palaces and residential buildings with luxury apartments in Nádražní třída.
+The growth of Ostrava is also evident in the enormity of the Cathedral of the Divine Saviour, which was built to meet the needs of an ever-increasing population.
+Nearby is a jewel of Art Nouveau architecture.
+It can be found in the “Husův sad” near the Evangelical Church of Christ.
+The unique Art Nouveau villa belonged to the secretary of the Ferdinand Northern Railway.

 Contact